TakutoYoshikai/tsystem-core/docs/3-module.md

 ```

 ### Uninstall script
 The file is a shell script for removing the tsystem module.
-It will be executed when you use "tmm remove"
+It is executed when you use "tmm remove"
 ```
 ~/tsystem-mods/<MODULE NAME>/uninstall
 ```